Fire Safety Tips

-- Call For Help When your family is gathered at the meeting place, send one person to use a neighbor's home to call firefighters.
+- When your family is gathered at the meeting place, send one person to use a neighbor's home to call firefighters.
 Everyone else should remain together until the fire department arrives.

-- Making the Call When calling for help, stay calm!
+- When calling for help, stay calm!
 Speak slowly and clearly.
 Give your name and complete address.
 Stay on the line until the operator tells you to hang up.
 Escape first - then call the fire department.

 Information provided by Skill Builder

 You should keep an emergency escape ladder near all 2nd and 3rd story windows.
 If you are at or above the 3rd story, and your primary exit is blocked by fire or smoke, it might be best for you to wait for the fire department's help.